Putin says if Russia wanted to kill opposition leader Navalny, it would have 'finished' the job | NewsChannel 3-12

 Putin congratulated Biden on his election victory this week, six weeks after the vote and after the Electoral College officially affirmed Biden’s win.

-“There is no need for Trump to seek a job [in Russia].
-Almost 50% of the population voted for him, if we count the popular vote and not the electoral college,” Putin said when asked half-jokingly by an RTVI reporter if Russia would grant Trump asylum, as it did for former NSA contractor Edward Snowden.

-“[Trump] has a fairly large support base within the United States, and, as far as I understand, he is not going to leave the political life of his country,” Putin added.

-Asked why the Russian hackers did not “help get Trump elected” in the 2020 presidential run, Putin once again denied any interference in US elections.
+Asked why the Russian hackers did not “help get Trump elected” in the 2020 presidential run, Putin slammed the question — from famous musician-turned-journalist Sergey Shnurov — as a provocation and once again denied any interference in US elections.

 “Russian hackers did not help the still-acting US president get elected and did not intervene in the internal affairs of this great country,” Putin said.
 “This is just a speculation.
 It is a pretext to hurt US-Russia relations; it’s a pretext to not acknowledge the legitimacy of the still-acting head of state of the US due to internal political reasons.”